JonathanReeve/md2mla/README.md

 #Usage

+First, edit `mla-template.tex` and enter your first name, last name, professor's name, and course name.
+Then run this command:

 ```bash
 ./md2mla my-paper.md
 ```

+If all goes well, this should generate my-paper.md.pdf.
+If it doesn't, maybe you need pandoc or xelatex?

 #Requirements
 This script requires pandoc and xelatex.
 On Ubuntu and Debian, you can probably just run: `sudo apt-get install pandoc texlive-xetex`.